cmgoffena13/DE-Capstone-Portfolio-2/README.md

 ```

 ## Initial Data Investigations - The Guardian API
 The guardian is a well-respected news outlet that focuses on the US.
 It offers a free API key for development/non-profit purposes.
 I've had my eye on The Guardian ever since they helped Edward Snowden get the word out about the NSA's surveillance activities.
+You can check out their platform <a href="https://open-platform.theguardian.com/">here</a>.

 ### Content Endpoint
 URL: https://content.guardianapis.com/search